 ...into a life of adventure.

 Derrick and Paula are just awesome.
 After they got married they decided to give up their apartment, move into a campervan and travel across Canada.
 The amazing thing is that once they got home to Ontario, they decided that rather than waste money on another apartment, they would save up to buy a house by continuing to live in the campervan.
 After more than a year and a half, they've just fulfilled that dream and bought themselves a cabin in the woods.
 Drooool.
 These guys are my heroes!
-In their year in the campervan, Sugru came in very handy living in such a small space - so they made a video of all their clever ideas.
+In their year in the campervan, Sugru came in very handy living in such a small space.

 We need the bees more than the bees need us, and populations are in serious decline.
 We loved this twist on a bird bath from Leslie in California.